PySimpleGUI/DocsCleanup/Home tab/2_readme.md

             ['&Edit', ['Paste', ['Special', 'Normal',], 'Undo'],],
             ['&Help', '&About...'],]
 ```
-  And this is the spiffy menu it produced:
+  And this is the spiffy menu produced:
   ![menus with shortcuts](https://user-images.githubusercontent.com/13696193/46251674-f5b74f00-c427-11e8-95c6-547adc59041b.jpg)